Blessed Generation Kenya

 Central Kenya · ~30km from Nairobi

-The flagship location.
+The flagship.
 A boarding high school where 125+ students achieve a 98% national exam pass rate.
 Operating since the 1980s.
 Alumni are now doctors, engineers, and teachers across Kenya.
+Expansion underway — classrooms, dormitories, and ICT facilities urgently needed.

 98% KCSE